Kika (1993 film): Plot

 Kika, a naïve make-up artist, recalls how she met her lover Ramón.
 She had given her phone number to his stepfather, American writer Nicholas Pierce, and he had called her not for sex as she had hoped, but to make up the younger man's corpse.
 He was, however, merely catatonic and suddenly awoke.
 Ramón is a fashion photographer with voyeuristic tendencies who was traumatised by his mother's suicide after several attempts.
 He lets Nicholas, who has returned to Madrid, live above their flat and the two discuss whether to sell the family home outside of town, Casa Youkali, which they jointly own.
 Ramón proposes to Kika, who accepts but feels conflicted as she has been cheating on him with Nicholas.

 Nicholas is working on a novel about a lesbian serial killer, but he makes ends meet by freelancing discreetly for an outrageously exploitative television show which focuses on bizarre and macabre events.
 The show is devised and presented by Andrea Caracortada ("Andrea Scarface"), who wears over-the-top outfits and a persona to match.
 Andrea used to be a psychologist, and Ramón was once her patient, then her lover.
 He tells Nicholas that she scarred her own face when he left her and she is now stalking him.

+While Ramon and Kika have difficulties having sex, she overhears from Nicolas's flat how Susana Bibiana Fernández, a Mexican transexual ex-girlfriend of Nicolas, is singing a Chavela Vargas song to him before resuming their passionate sex.

 On her show, Andrea reports that Paul Bazzo (real name: Pablo Mendez), a dim-witted sex maniac and former pornographic actor jailed for rapes, has escaped while attending a religious procession.
 He turns up at Ramón and Kika's flat because their maid Juana is his long-suffering sister.
 Juana instructs him to tie her up, knock her unconscious and steal valuables, then hide at a cousin's place.
 Paul, however, finds Kika napping and rapes her at knife point.
 An unseen voyeur peeping at Kika's room notifies the police and two incompetent inspectors eventually arrive, shoot up the door and with great difficulty interrupt the rape.
 Paul escapes and bumps into Andrea, kitted out in a futuristic reporter's outfit complete with helmet-mounted video camera.
 She asks for an interview, but he pushes her off and steals her motorcycle.
 She then enters the flat and harasses Kika.
 The police are puzzled at her presence, because although they often tip her off, they did not in this case.
 Andrea credits an unknown peeping tom for alerting her and broadcasts video footage of the rape on her show, causing Kika to break down.